 To gather the answers from the end users, campaigns add custom fields to the user object.
 In addition, the traffic between the Collectors and their corresponding Engine also increases as a result of asking end-user feedback.

-To keep the impact of publishing campaigns on both the network traffic and the performance of the Engine within bounds, the maximum number of simultaneously published campaigns is limited to 15 campaigns.
+To keep the impact of publishing campaigns on both the network traffic and the performance of the Engine within bounds, the maximum number of simultaneously published campaigns is limited.
+According to the type of campaign, create up to: